onflow/flow-ft/README.md

 6 - Destroying a Vault

-If a `Vault` is explicitly destroyed using Cadence's `destroy` keyword, the balance of the destroyed vault must be subracted from the total supply.
+If a `Vault` is explicitly destroyed using Cadence's `destroy` keyword, the balance of the destroyed vault must be subtracted from the total supply.

 7 - Standard for Token Metadata